yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 There has been some progress in World of Light playability, the single player campaign of `Super Smash Bros.
 Ultimate`.
 The main problem is not fixed yet, but thanks to [bunnei](https://github.com/bunnei) [stubbing `GetAlbumFileList3AaeAruid`,](https://github.com/yuzu-emu/yuzu/pull/4901) now users can do a single fight in World of Light, save, restart yuzu, and do another one.
 We’re slowly getting there!

-Later updates of `Animal Crossing: New Horizons` fail to load, by [stubbing `OLSC Initialize` and `SetSaveDataBackupSettingEnabled`](https://github.com/yuzu-emu/yuzu/pull/4951) [bunnei](https://github.com/bunnei) restored playability once again.
-You can now enjoy all the new stuff and events added with the latest update.
+Later updates of `Animal Crossing: New Horizons` fail to load, but by [stubbing `OLSC Initialize` and `SetSaveDataBackupSettingEnabled`](https://github.com/yuzu-emu/yuzu/pull/4951), [bunnei](https://github.com/bunnei) restored playability once again.
+You can now enjoy all the new content and events added with the latest update.

 [ogniK](https://github.com/ogniK5377) [started preliminary work](https://github.com/yuzu-emu/yuzu/pull/4932) on future fixes for audio emulation.
 This change currently improves fidelity in games like `Shovel Knight` and the `LEGO` series.
 Expect more audio related changes soon.